 Ingestion: Unlikely due to form of product, except for granular materials.
 Avoid hand, clothing, food, and drink contact with metal fume or powder which can cause ingestion of particulate during hand to mouth activities such as drinking, eating, smoking, etc. If ingested, do not induce vomiting.
-Contact a poison control center.
+Contact a poison control contact.
+Unless the poison control contact and contact and a poison control center.
 Unless the poison control center advises otherwise, wash out mouth thoroughly with water.
 If symptoms develop, seek medical attention at once.